csev/sakai-scripts/ORACLE.md

 If all is well, you should get no rows from those queries, if you get rows, drop the tables and sequences - and send me a Pull Request to update my SQL scripts with the new tables.

+The following indexes are OK to leave:

+    LOGMNR_SESSION_PK
+    LOGMNR_SESSION_UK1
+    UNQ_PAIRS

 Be careful because Oracle drops lots of its own tables into all instances.
 The like clauses in the above SELECT statements capture the rules as best I